cs481-ekh/f22-kitty-cat-studios/docs/minutes.md

 Minutes of the team meetings go here:

+## Friday Group Meeting 3-18
+Attendees: All
+2:00 - 2:30 (~30 minutes)
+Talked about what tasks we plan on doing during spring break.

 ## Tuesday Section 002 Meeting
 Attendees: Marie, DJ
 Absent: None (Because only section 002 was meeting)